asteyven/SET08103-base/units/unit01/unit01b.md

 1. **Do we really need to meet once a day?**

 It would be good if you could, but in reality three times a week will probably be enough.
-Also, use technology to get around the problem.
-Skype or similar can allow you to communicate.
+You can use whatever technology you like such as Skype or similar to communicate.
 The point is to meet at the same time each day for no more than 10-15 minutes.

 2. **We cannot find a time to all meet.
 What do we do?**